What is Neurofeedback?

 Given the long history of research on neurofeedback, there is reason to have high expectations for training success.
 When such success is either limited or temporary, there is usually an underlying cause that requires investigation.
 Because this is simply a way of training the brain to increase healthy patterns, it is expected to be helpful to most everybody.
 As long as the program is undertaken sincerely, the gains should be worthwhile.
 By some reports, the vast majority of clients’ results exceed their expectations.

 Will this replace medication?

 This is something that only you and your prescribing physician can decide.
 As the brain learns to self-regulate better with neurofeedback training, you may find that psychotropic medications are needed at a smaller dose or not at all.
 We do not recommend adjusting any medication without the consent of your doctor.

 Will insurance pay for Neurofeedback?

-Feel free to explore with your insurance company, however currently only Medicaid pays.
-Even though there is plenty of research to support it as a valid treatment, insurance companies choose not to pay for it.
+Feel free to explore with your insurance company, however currently only Medicaid/Medicare pays (which we don’t take).
+Even though there is plenty of research to support it as a valid treatment, insurance companies mostly choose not to pay for it.
 This will likely remain so until they are challenged on not covering care for best practices.

 How long before I notice a difference?